yuce/picon/README.md

 Although there is inital support for Glide, this project depends on a development branch of Pilosa Go client which is not accessible to Glide.

-PiCon can be install to a custom $GOPATH as follows:
+PiCon can be installed to a custom $GOPATH as follows:
 ```
 $ export GOPATH=$HOME/picon
 $ mkdir -p $GOPATH/src/github.com/pilosa && cd $GOPATH/src/github.com/pilosa